aatuh/recsys/docs/onboarding_checklist.md

 ### Phase 1 – Day 1–2: Context & data

-- Complete the Backend/Integration Phase 1 steps (README, Business Overview, Concepts & Metrics).
+- Complete the Backend/Integration Phase 1 steps (with emphasis on concepts & metrics).
 - Read `docs/overview.md` to understand personas, lifecycle, and architecture at a glance.
 - Skim recent tuning or guardrail evidence under `analysis/results/` to see examples of acceptable artifacts.